 If a co-occurring illness caused the addiction, treating it must be a central part of treating the addiction itself.
 Otherwise, patients may start taking the drug again for the same reason they began using it in the first place.

-Even if the disorder didn’t cause the addiction, it will likely cause patients distress and discomfort during treatment.
+Even if the disorder didn’t cause the addiction, it would likely cause patients distress and discomfort during treatment.
 The more relaxed and comfortable a patient is, the more likely treatment is to succeed.
 Drug and alcohol rehab facilities can improve patient outcomes by addressing these disorders.